GraphQLCollege/graphql-college/src/pages/graphql-subscriptions-with-react-node-apollo-and-postgres.md

 It's time to create the GraphQL server that will communicate with our webapp.
 We will use Apollo Server to handle HTTP requests.
 We will also setup a Postgres database.
 Postgres will serve two purposes.
 The first one is storing data.
 The second one is as a PubSub service, sending messages to the server every time a user creates pins.

+Using Postgres as a Subscriptions enabler makes for a simple, production ready setup.
+It's also perfect for MVPs because it fits perfectly in Heroku's free tier, which allows you to setup Node servers and Postgres databases for free.
+If you did not use Postgres for Subscriptions, you'd have to add additional services to your stack, like Redis or RabbitMQ, among others.
+Having extra services comes with added complexity, which you might not need for simpler projects (or even for complex ones).

 Let's get our hands dirty.
 Bootstrap the files that our server needs with the following commands.

 ```bash